 Grooming your pet isn’t just for their looks: it’s also to keep their hair from being left everywhere in your home!
 Short hair pets need to be brushed regularly, but long hair pets will need a bit more attentive grooming.
 Since most pets shed a fair bit, it’s important to keep them well groomed.

 Change Your Air Filters More Often

 Your air filter will get clogged with pet dander and pet hair over time.
 Because of this, you’re going to need to change your air filters more often than a non-pet owner would.
-Check your air filters regularly and change them often.
+Check and replace your air filters regularly.
 Keep to manufacturer’s specifications, or ask an HVAC professional for help.

 Get Your Ducts Cleaned

 Just like your air filters get more clogged, your air ducts will start to get full of dust, dander, and pet hair.
 All of these things will get into the air that you breathe.
 To prevent this from lowering your indoor air quality, get your air ducts cleaned thoroughly and regularly.
 This is something that an HVAC air duct cleaning professional will need to do for you.
 You shouldn’t need to do this too often; once a year will usually suffice.

 Protect Your Air Conditioner Unit

 If you have dogs or other pets that hang around outdoors, make sure they can’t get to the air conditioner unit!
 Dogs sometimes will urinate on or scratch at the outdoor AC unit, and that can cause problems that may need serious repair.

 Protect your air conditioner unit by putting some fencing or some other guard around it.
 Make sure these guards don’t impact its ability to take in air.

 Many HVAC professionals, including our technicians at Moncrief Heating & Air Conditioning, offer maintenance service packages that will help you save money and time on common HVAC needs.
 We even include discounts for parts & labor in case something is really wrong with your system.